 Time: 30-40 mins

-This is the longest section of the walk, but also the most straightforward!
+This is the longest section of the walk from Eskdale in the Lake District, but also the most straightforward!
 After 200 m turn off the road onto a footpath.
 Keep walking for about 1 km, past a bridleway path on right.

 Distance 1.5 km

 Now the final part of the walk and the easier bit.
 Turn left on to the road (not literally there is a path!)

 Continue for about 10 minutes until you see a signposted for the Ravenglass station 1/2 mile onto a minor road.

 Then on the corner by Camping and Caravan club.
 Take the narrow footpath on the bend in the road.
 Then turn left after 50 m by play park and you’ll see the beautiful Ravenglass train station appear.

 It really is a very quaint train station so be sure to plan enough time before your train.
 Or you can even spend longer exploring the town as Ravenglass is the only town in the Lake District on the coast!

 I arrived at the train station at 13.20, half an hour before my train.

 There was plenty of time to buy my ticket, take some photos and watch the train arrive and turn, using the turning circle, which is pretty cool.
 If you have no idea what I’m talking about then go I promise you won’t be disappointed.